vaadin/quarkus/README.md

 # vaadin-quarkus
 An extension to Quarkus to support Vaadin Flow.

-Supports Quarkus 3.12+
+Supports Quarkus 3.15+

 To try it out, you can get a project https://github.com/vaadin/base-starter-flow-quarkus/

-This branch is compatible with upcoming Vaadin platform versions.
+This branch is compatible with upcoming Vaadin 24 platform versions and uses Quarkus 3.15 (LTS).
 See other branches for other Vaadin versions:

-* 1.0 for Vaadin 22 and 23 and Quarkus 2
+* 1.1 for Vaadin 23 and Quarkus 2
-* 2.0 for Vaadin 24 up to 24.4 and Quarkus 3.2 (LTS) and 3.8 (LTS)

 ## devUI URL